 All rights reserved.
-No part of this publication may be reproduced, stored in a retrieval system, or transmitted, in any form or by any means - electronic, mechanical, photocopy, recording or otherwise - without the prior permission in writing from the publisher or copyright holder.
-This publication, and any form of copy of this publication, may not be sold, re-sold, hired out or otherwise disposed of by way of trade, by any person or entity, without the prior written permission of the publisher or copyright holder.
+No part of this publication may be reproduced, stored in a retrieval system, or transmitted, in any form or by any means - electronic, mechanical, photocopy, recording or otherwise - without prior permission in writing from the publisher or copyright holder.
+This publication, and any form of copy of this publication, may not be sold, re-sold, hired out, or otherwise disposed of by trade by any person or entity without the publisher's or copyright holder's prior written permission.

 The information contained in this book is provided for information purposes only and is not intended to constitute legal and tax advice.
-Legal and tax advice should be obtained from qualified counsel for all specific situations.
+Legal and tax advice should be obtained from qualified counsel for all situations.

-For more information, please email us at: bangladesh@dfdl.com or www.dfdl.com
+For more information, please email us at bangladesh@dfdl.com or www.dfdl.com

-1. OVERVIEW
+1. OVFRVIFW